vipulnaik/diet-exercise-health/events/2024/2024-activity-tracker.md

 my last two purchases) and then to Berkeley Bowl for food purchases recorded in [food_purchases.sql](../sql/food_purchases.sql).
 I then went to the Amazon Hub Locker to pick up a package.

+## Tuesday June 25

+In the evening, I went to downtown Berkeley.
+I first stopped at Goodwill to try to donate some items, but their donations were closed for the day.
+I then went to Citibank for some financial transactions.